Chrysler Invites You To Board The Voyager

 Michael Accardi

-An experienced automotive storyteller known for engaging and insightful content.
-Michael also brings a wealth of technical knowledge and experience having been part of the Ford GT program at Multimatic and built cars that raced in TCR, IMSA, and IndyCar.
+An experienced automotive storyteller and accomplished photographer known for engaging and insightful content.
+Michael also brings a wealth of technical knowledge—he was part of the Ford GT program at Multimatic, oversaw a fleet of Audi TCR race cars, ziptied Lamborghini Super Trofeo cars back together, been over the wall during the Rolex 24, and worked in the cut-throat world of IndyCar.

 More by Michael Accardi